daniel5151/blog/content/post/wideNES.md

   <img align="center" src="/blog/assets/wideNES/castlevania_no_scene.gif"/>
 </p>

-Oh, that's not good! wideNES completely overwrote the last bit of the level with the first bit of the new level!
+Oh, that's not good. wideNES completely overwrote the last bit of the level with the first bit of the new level!

 Clearly, wideNES needed some way to detect when a scene changes.
 But how?

 _Perceptual Hashing!_

 Unlike _cryptographic_ hash functions, which seek to scatter similar inputs randomly across the output space, _perceptual_ hash functions strive to keep similar inputs "close" to one another in the output space.
-This makes perceptual hashes perfect for detecting similar images!
+This makes perceptual hashes perfect for detecting similar images.

 Perceptual hash functions can get incredibly complex, with some being able to detect similar images even if one has been rotated, scaled, stretched, and color shifted.
 Fortunately, wideNES doesn't need a complex hash function, since each frame is guaranteed to be the exact same size.
-As such, wideNES makes use of probably the simplest perceptual hash out there: _summing up every pixel on-screen!_
+As such, wideNES makes use of probably the simplest perceptual hash out there: _summing up every pixel on-screen._

 It's simple, but it works pretty well!